 Kurt joined Watsi on April 7th, 2016.
-Two years ago, Kurt became the 3279th member to automatically support a new Watsi patient every month.
-Since then, 2,550 more people have become monthly donors!
-Kurt's most recent donation supported Keith, a young student from Kenya, to fund a leg fracture repair.
+Five years ago, Kurt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kurt's most recent donation supported Min, a 15-year-old boy from Burma, to fund internal fixation surgery.

 Kurt has funded healthcare for 54 patients in 9 countries.